My name is Zoë Mathers and I live in a small village in Staffordshire.

-We spend our free time exploring and photographing the wildlife at nature reserves locally and further afield.
+I work as a Forest School leader in a Primary School and spend my free time exploring and photographing the wildlife at nature reserves locally and further afield with my husband, John.

 For me wildlife is a way of escaping the stresses of every day life.
-Amongst nature everything is put into perspective; the difference of opinion with a colleague at work, the big bill that came through the post that morning, a pile of dishes, that lost receipt, a broken shower, all of those things that build up to make every day life that little bit harder completely dissolve, are no longer important.
+Amongst nature everything is put into perspective; the difference of opinion with a colleague at work, the big bill that came through the post that morning, a pile of dishes, that lost receipt, a broken shower, all of those things that build up to make every day life that little bit harder completely dissolve and are no longer important.
 Wildlife has ‘saved’ me in so many ways, brought me back from a time in my life when I was at the brink of despair.
-I owe it a lot.

 I want to show people everything that wildlife has to offer, especially in the UK.
 Through my diary entries, comical anecdotes, photographs and video footage I want to encourage others to embrace what the world of wildlife has to offer and hopefully allow themselves to ‘fall in love’ with all of its wonders.